 Location of the Volunteer Office

-The Volunteer Services office is located on the on the 2nd floor of the Lowman Outpatient Building at 2400 S. Flower St., Los Angeles.
-Please follow the signs located in the 2nd floor elevator lobby to our office.
+The Volunteer Services Department is located on the on the 2nd floor of the Lowman Building at 403 West Adams Boulvard, Los Angeles.
+Please follow the signs located in the 2nd floor elevator lobby to the Volunteer Office.

 Read about our annual Volunteer Recognition and Awards event here and here.